learn-co-curriculum/angular-concepts-readme/README.md

 Angular offers dependency injection.
 This allows us to request whatever Controller/Directive/etc. we want, instead of receiving them all in a specific order.
 This is not a default JavaScript behaviour.

 This is extremely powerful - it means that we can inject our custom Controllers etc. into all of our code, and have every dependency available in the application.

+We will revisit Dependency Injection later on, in greater detail.

 ## Resources